hashicorp/terraform-provider-google/website/docs/r/monitoring_alert_policy.html.markdown

   This field is optional.
 If this field is not empty, then it must be a valid Prometheus label name.

+* `disable_metric_validation` -
+  (Optional)
+  Whether to disable metric existence validation for this condition.
+  This allows alerting policies to be defined on metrics that do not yet exist, improving advanced customer workflows such as configuring alerting policies using Terraform.
+  Users with the `monitoring.alertPolicyViewer` role are able to see the name of the non-existent metric in the alerting policy condition.

 - - -